Single Cooper pair transfer in stable and in exotic nuclei: The calculation of absolute cross sections

 The first term $(a_\beta)_{(1)}$ describes the simultaneous transfer of two nucleons.
 The two--step successive transfer is described by $(a_\beta)_{succ}$, while $(a_\beta)_{orth}$ is a second--order contribution arising from the non--orthogonality of the wavefunctions associated with the different channels considered.

-Of notice is that the main contribution to (\ref{eq1_37}) arises from the single particle potential in channel $\alpha$ and the overlap between the single--particle wave functions of a nucleon in $a(=b+2)$ and in $B(=A+2)$.
+It is of notice that the main contribution to (\ref{eq1_37}) arises from the single particle potential in channel $\alpha$ and the overlap between the single--particle wave functions of a nucleon in $a(=b+2)$ and in $B(=A+2)$.
 The contribution of the two--body pairing interaction, also present in (\ref{eq1_37}) leads to a very small contribution.

 In keeping with the above discussion, in the independent particle model, that is in the case in which there are no correlation between nucleons \mbox{$\sum_{\gamma} |\psi_\gamma\rangle\langle\psi_\gamma|=1$}, (\ref{eq1_39}) cancels exactly (\ref{eq1_37}).
 The transfer reaction is then described as a purely successive transfer by the amplitude (\ref{eq1_38}), as expected.
 In the opposite limit of very strong correlations between nucleons one expects that two--particle transfer occurs essentially as a simultaneous transfer process.
 This can be seen rewriting (\ref{eq1_37})--(\ref{eq1_39}) in the post--prior representation.
 In this representation, at variance from the prior--prior representation of (\ref{eq1_38}), the non--orthogonality term gets absorbed in the successive term which now reads